 Most successful opinion writers will begin with the body paragraphs without an introduction.
 When you start with the body paragraphs, you get the independence to work through your ideas without restriction to a thesis.
 However, this is only useful if you are unsure about the direction you need your opinion essay to take.
 However, we will explain it step by step and leave the approach for your choosing.

 Your opinion essay must have an introduction as the first paragraph after the title page.
 The introductory paragraph presents your subject and states your opinion clearly, concisely, and precisely.

 Since it is the first part your reader focuses on, you need to impress them immediately.
 Using a solid essay hook, you can only beckon them off the bat.

 When you introduce a hook in the opinion essay introduction, you will capture your audience's attention, psyche, and interest, motivating them to keep reading.
 For example, you can begin your essay with a statistic, fact, rhetorical question, addressing the readers directly, anecdote, or a quote of your choosing.
 It should be the first sentence in your introduction.

 After hooking your reader, provide the background on your topic to help your readers understand: the intent and significance of your opinion essay.
-Offer some overview of the critical debates about the topic, but do not provide too much details in the introduction.
+Offer some overview of the critical debates about the topic, but do not provide too many details in the introduction.

 Finally, present your thesis statement in your last one or two sentences.
 You already have your thesis statement from the prewriting stage.
 Present it so that your reader understands your central argument, and focus and so that you can signal your readers about your position on the topic.

 If you are writing a longer opinion essay, say eight pages and beyond, you can end your introduction by briefly describing the contents of every section of the essay.
 Thus, you provide a roadmap of your essay so that your reader grasps the structure and has a preview of how you will develop arguments in your opinion essay.